dcapwell/scala-tour/macros/macro_types.md

 # Macro Types
-As of this writting, there are 3~ ways to define a macro
+As of this writing, there are 3~ ways to define a macro

 1. Function
 2. Type